 How to make a memory bear

-If you are thinking of making a memory bear for yourself, or starting a business making them, then you need to know what skills and equipment are needed.
-As an experienced maker of memory bears now and I have written 6 of my top tips here for you
+If you want to sew your own memory bear, or you are starting a business making them, then you really need to know what skills and equipment are needed.
+I have made hundreds of memory bears now and I have written 6 of my top tips here for you

 If you are just sitting down to make a memory bear (also known as a keepsake bear or baby clothes bear) or you’re thinking about buying one and you wonder what work went into it… here’s some helpful info to get you started from someone who knows!